AdrianWR/ElasticSearch-Stack/README.md

 terraform apply -auto-approve
 ```

 At the end of the process, which could take several minutes, you may expect a message "Apply Complete!", indicating that the provisioning occurred with success.
+Now, you have a Digital Ocean Kubernetes cluster with the EFK installed!
+You may run `terraform output -raw kubeconfig` to fetch the cluster's `kubeconfig`.

 # Acknowledgements